 - To finish, after you roll up to C-curve, inhale and lengthen the spine one vertebra at a time, starting with the pelvis.

 - I recommend doing no more than 5 Roll ups because of the stress that they put on the hip flexors.
-If you’d like to add more, use them as a segway to move from exercise to exercise.
+If you’d like to add more, use them as a transition to move from exercise to exercise.

 For the Visual Learners…